aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

                  in the array.
 The properties stored for each hash are: `UploadID`, `TarchiveID`, `FullPath` `Inserting`, `InsertionComplete` and `SessionID`.
    - $tmpSQLFile: path of the SQL file that contains the SQL statements used to restore the deleted records.
-   - $dump\_opt: additional options to use for mysqldump
+   - $optionsRef: reference to the array that contains the options passed on the command line.

 RETURNS:
    - The numbers of records deleted as a result of this operation.